Masakazu Suzuki

-Masakazu Suzuki (鈴木 政一, Suzuki Masakazu) is a former Japanese football player and manager. who is becoming the assistant coach of the Myanmar national football team.
+Masakazu Suzuki (鈴木 政一, Suzuki Masakazu) is a former Japanese football player and manager who is currently the assistant coach of the Myanmar national football team.

 Playing career

 Suzuki was born in Yamanashi Prefecture on January 1, 1955.
 After graduating from Nippon Sport Science University, he played for Yamaha Motors (later Júbilo Iwata) from 1977 to 1982.

 Coaching career

-After retirement, Suzuki started coaching career at Yamaha Motors in 1984.
-He served as a coach.
-In 2000, he was promoted to manager as Gjoko Hadžievski successor.
-In 2002, he led to the champions, and he resigned.
-He also managed September to November in 2004.
-In 2013, he became a manager for Japan U-20 national team.
+After retirement, Suzuki started his coaching career at Yamaha Motors in 1984.
+In 2000, he was promoted to manager the successor to Gjoko Hadžievski.
+In 2002, he led to the team to the championship, after which he stepped down.
+He briefly returned to manager the team from September to November of 2004.
+In 2013, he became a manager for the Japan U-20 national team.
 In 2018, he signed with J2 League club Albirex Niigata.
-However the club results were bad and he was sacked in August when the club at the 19th place of 22 clubs.
+He was fired in August at the end of the season, as the team had performed poorly, placing 19th out of 22 teams.